-Most of the financial aid programs we offer do have some common eligibility rules.
+Most of the financial aid programs we offer have a common set of eligibility rules.
 To qualify for federal financial aid, a student must meet all of the following conditions:

-- Be a U.S. citizen, permanent resident or other eligible noncitizen.
+- be a U.S. citizen, permanent resident, or other eligible noncitizens.
 Some aid programs are available for international students.

-- Be admitted to the university in an approved program and meet minimum enrollment requirements.
-Review your options for aid if you are a non-matriculated student.
+- be admitted to the University in an approved degree or certificate program (review your options for aid if you are a non-matriculated student).

 - not have loans in excess of the aggregate limits of the aid programs.

 - not be disqualified based on a conviction for a drug-related offense while you were enrolled in school and receiving federal student aid.

 - be registered with the Selective Service (if required).